CodementorIO/puppeteer-jest-starter/README.md

 ### `global.page`

-- provide `global.page` instance so that you can start writting your test case immediately.
+- provide wrapped `[global.page](https://pptr.dev/#?product=Puppeteer&version=v1.20.0&show=api-class-page)` instance so that you can start writting your test case immediately.

 ### Screenshot for each failed test case